nu-i-sho/ChainLead/README.md

 *(You can see this code in context and more [here](https://github.com/nu-i-sho/ChainLead/blob/main/Test/BurgerExampleAsTest.cs).)*

 ## For using ChainLead
 it is necessary to configure the library (syntax) language by providing the implementations of chain mathematics.
-But do it once in your solution assembly point (where Dependency Injection is configured).
 ```CSharp
 using ChainLead.Contracts;
 using ChainLead.Implementation;